-The collective worship on Friday incorporates a time of celebration of children's work, both celebration of excellence in absolute terms and a celebration of the achievement and effort involved in doing the best a child is capable of at a particular time.
-As well as the celebration of the achievement of academic goals, we also celebrate the achievement of learning attainments in all spheres of the life of a school.

-Also, alongside triumphs on the sports field, there is celebration of success in fund raising for charity, in making links with the local community and in demonstrating the attitudes towards others that we at Glazebury wish to foster in line with our Christian ethos.
+The collective worship on Friday incorporates a time of celebration of children's work, both of the achievement and effort involved in doing the best a child is capable of at a particular time.
+We also celebrate the achievement of personal endeavour though personal development awards drawing from all spheres of the life in school.
+Also, alongside triumphs on the sports field, there is an opportunity to embrace the celebration of success in fund raising for charity, in making links with the local community and in demonstrating the attitudes towards others that we at Glazebury wish to foster in line with our Christian ethos.